Download This Bill in Microsoft Word format

 Be it enacted by the General Assembly of the State of South Carolina:

 SECTION 1.
-Section 44-53-360 of the 1976 Code, as last amended by Act 71 of 2007, is further amended by adding an appropriately lettered subsection at the end to read:
+Section 44-53-360 of the 1976 Code is amended by adding an appropriately lettered subsection at the end to read: